 President-elect Abelardo de la Espriella announced on Monday that retired Major General Jorge Eduardo Mora López will run the defense ministry from August 7.
 “I am handing the Ministry of Defense to a man who has devoted his life to serving Colombia with honor, discipline and loyalty,” the president-elect said in a video posted to his social channels.

 The choice fills one of the last big gaps in the incoming cabinet.
-Mora had already been leading the defense side of the government handover, so the promotion from transition chief to minister-designate was widely expected in the Colombian press.
+Mora had already been leading the defense side of the handover, so the promotion was widely expected in the Colombian press.

 Who the new Colombia defense minister is

-Mora is a career army officer who founded the military’s Fuerza de Despliegue Contra Amenazas Transnacionales, a rapid-reaction force built to hit cross-border criminal networks.
-He also served as the army’s director of special operations and commanded its Eighth Division.
+Mora is a career army officer who founded the military’s Fuerza de Despliegue Contra Amenazas Transnacionales.
+That rapid-reaction force was built to hit cross-border criminal networks, and he also served as the army’s director of special operations and commanded its Eighth Division.

 A note on names matters here.
 He is Jorge Eduardo Mora López, and should not be confused with the late General Jorge Enrique Mora Rangel, a former armed-forces commander and Havana peace negotiator who died in December 2025.